 Alright, enough of the hard stuff, I'll ease up.
 What about less 'public safety announcement' ways it's hard to be female… Like being a teen mom or being a single mom while getting paid less than a man for doing the same job.
 That happens a lot.
 That's pretty stressful.

-Even if these things haven't ACTUALLY happened to a women, somewhere in her mind, she is aware of the possibility they MIGHT happen.
-This takes up part of our bandwidth and chips away at our emotional well being.
+Even if these things haven't ACTUALLY happened to a woman, somewhere in her mind, she is aware of the possibility they MIGHT happen.
+This makes up part of our bandwidth and chips away at our emotional well being.

 OBJECTIFICATION & DISMISSAL

 On a less obvious plane, pervasive objectification of women is also a form of violence.
 Hopefully, no one reading this will be obtuse enough to argue that women are not objectified in our culture.
 It's all around us, it's so ubiquitous that it's accepted as normal, like greed.
 But just because it's common doesn't mean it should be considered normal or remotely acceptable, or that it's not damaging.
 This mentality is the very first step in what can result in actual violence toward women.
 When you objectify someone, your heart is at war with them.
 There is no empathy, no looking out for their best interest, no caring about them as a person.
 It's a subtle and often undetected war that influences a person's motives and decisions.

 As prevalent as this is, it's impossible for a female to not be on the receiving end of that attitude at times.
 If you multiply this by the number of relationships and random interactions we have in our lifetime that are tainted by someone's heart generally being at war with us… it has a significant influence on what life can feel like and it chips away at our emotional well being.